j-dong-cs/Handwritten_Digits_Recognition/README.md

 - Deploys the scoring image on Azure Containter Instance (ACI) as a web service.

-- Client sends an HTTP POST request with image pixel data.
+- Client convert image into bytes array and serialize it into JSON str.

-- The web service extracts pixel data from the JSON request.
+- Client send a HTTP request with JSON str to digits recognition web service.

-- The pixle data is sent to the Keras Deep Learning pipeline model for scoring/prediction.
+- The web service decode JSON str into bytes array which is sent to CNN model to predict digits on the image.

 - The prediction of digits are returned to the client.
     ```python